Physical Therapy Guide to Herniated Disk

 Reduce pain and other symptoms.
 Your physical therapist will help you understand how to avoid or modify the activities that caused the injury, so healing can begin.
 Your physical therapist may use different types of treatments and technologies to control and reduce your pain and symptoms.

 Improve posture.
-If your physical therapist finds that poor posture has contributed to your herniated disc, the therapist will teach you how to improve your posture so that pressure is reduced in the injured area, and healing can begin and progress as rapidly as possible.
+If your physical therapist finds that poor posture has contributed to your herniated disk, the therapist will teach you how to improve your posture so that pressure is reduced in the injured area, and healing can begin and progress as rapidly as possible.

 Improve motion.
 Your physical therapist will choose specific activities and treatments to help restore normal movement in any stiff joints.
 These might begin with "passive" motions that the physical therapist performs for you to move your spine, and progress to “active” exercises and stretches that you do yourself.
 You can perform these motions at home and in your workplace to help hasten healing and pain relief.